isomerpages/govtech-gobusiness-main/_run-and-grow/accreditation/progressive-wage-mark.md

 1. Click the button above to log into GoBusiness Dashboard as a Business User.

 2. On the 'Progressive Wage (PW) Mark' page, click on 'Apply'.
-You will be brought to the PW Mark applicarion formm.
+You will be brought to the PW Mark application form.

 3. After submission, track application progress in My Submissions (In Progress) tab.